bachelorliang/notes/README.md

 # notes
-to note sth should be memerized
+to note sth about java should be memerized